Alex Yoong: 2002

 At Monaco, Yoong participated in the Historic Grand Prix of Monaco before the actual event.
 He drove a Lotus 72 that was driven by Ronnie Peterson.
 He led until a safety car intervention when Yoong discovered his car was stuck in fifth gear and was forced to drive in this manner until the end of the race.
 During the actual Grand Prix weekend, Yoong sustained an accident during Thursday practice followed by a similar incident in qualifying when, on his first flying lap, he slid into the Ste Devote barrier.
 The race saw Yoong retire after running over debris on the approach to Massanet and sidewalled the armco to sustain damage his right rear track rod.
 In Canada, he finished 14th despite a drink bottle button not being able to function and gained a penalty for speeding in the pit lane.
-At the Nurburging, Yoong declared the track "a bit of a go-kart circuit" as he disliked the layout.
+At the Nürburgring, Yoong declared the track "a bit of a go-kart circuit" as he disliked the layout.
 A second drive-through penalty was gained after he moved as the fifth red light came on at the start.
 At Silverstone, he failed to make the 107% cut during qualifying whilst a 10th-place finish followed up at Magny-Cours despite a spin.
 At the German Grand Prix, Yoong failed to qualify, having missed the 107% cut by 0.2s.

 Rumors spread that Yoong was to be replaced by either Alonso, who was Renault's test driver, or Bryan Herta and Justin Wilson.
 Minardi eventually settled for Anthony Davidson to compete in the Hungarian and Belgium Grand Prix to allow Yoong for preparation for the final three rounds of the season.
 During this period, Yoong underwent a program in testing.
 Minardi later announced that Yoong would not drive for the team in 2003 but did not rule out any further involvement.